element-hq/policies/docs/matrix-org/privacy_notice.md

 Should you have other questions or concerns about this document, please send us an email at [support@matrix.org](mailto:support@matrix.org).

-## 1.2 Using The Service Means Accepting These Terms

-By accessing or using the Service in any way, whether you have created a Matrix account on the {{ policy_homeserver }} homeserver, or whether you are accessing content federated from the {{ policy_homeserver }} homeserver to another Matrix homeserver, or are just browsing rooms as an unauthenticated guest, you agree to and are bound by the terms and conditions written in this document.

-If you do not agree to all of the terms and conditions contained in this document, please use a Matrix server provided by someone else and refrain from accessing content federated from this server.

-## 1.3 This Is a Living Document
+## 1.2 This Is a Living Document

 This is a living document.
 With your help, we want to make it the best in the industry.

 If you read something that rubs you the wrong way, or if you think of something that should be added, please get in touch!
 We're all ears!
-Email support@matrix.org and we'll chat.
+Email [support@matrix.org](mailto:support@matrix.org) and we'll chat.

 We don't amend this document for any specific users or use case, but if your proposed changes apply to all of our users, we'll be happy to update it for everyone.
 Scroll to the bottom to see the history so far.

-We will likely improve this document over time.
+We will likely improve this document over time and we will take steps to inform our users about any updates.
 By continuing to use the Service, you will implicitly accept the changes we make.

 Your access and use of the Service is always subject to the most current version of this document.